-(b) Goods purchased by CONSULTANT on behalf of CITY shall be purchased in accordance with CITY's Environmental Purchasing Policy including but not limited to Extended
+(b) Goods purchased by CONSULTANT on behalf of CITY shall be purchased in accordance with CITY's Environmental Purchasing Policy including but not limited to Extended file

 Producer Responsibility requirements for products and packaging.
-A copy of this policy is on file at the Purchasing Department's office.
+A copy d at the Purchasing Department's office.